 We find it important to train all of our Persians, young or old, to use a scratching post instead of our nice furniture.
 Providing the right tools and investing a bit of time has proved to be key!
-We have had great success throughout the years and have created well-mannered pets in the process.
+We have had outstanding success throughout the years and have created well-mannered pets.
 But what happens when our kittens arrive in their new homes?
 Below are some great tools and advice on how to train your cat or kitten to use a scratching post.

 Scratching is a completely normal cat behavior and serves many purposes.
-Most importantly the act of scratching removes the worn out outer nails sheaths exposing new ones, keeping your feline’s paws healthy.
-Scratching is also a form of exercise and in some cases play.
-As your cat or kitten scratching their claws they also stretch out their bodies, which we are sure feels pretty good!
-Scratching is also an activity which helps fight off stress and boredom.
+The act of scratching removes the worn-out outer nails sheaths exposing new ones, keeping your feline’s paws healthy.
+Scratching is also a form of exercise and sometimes, play.
+As your cat or kitten scratches their claws they also stretch out their bodies, which we are sure feeling pretty good!
+Scratching is also an activity that helps fight off stress and boredom.
 Lastly, scratching is a way for your kitty to mark his/her territory.
-All felines have glands located between their paw pads which leave orders behind letting other cats know that that area has been claimed.
+All felines have glands between their paw pads which leave orders behind letting other cats know that they have claimed the area.

-The number one reason cats may scratch furniture is because they are not provided with an adequate scratching post and other toys.
+The number one reason cats may scratch furniture is that they are not provided with an adequate scratching post and other toys.